rmarx/holblocking-blogpost/README.md

 In this case, the browser requested the simple `script.js` file (green) over HTTP/1.1, and Figure 1 shows the server's response to that request.
 We can see that the HTTP aspect itself is really straightforward: it just adds some textual "headers" (red) directly in front of the plaintext file content, that's it.
 Headers + content are then passed down to the underlying TCP (orange) for actual transport to the receiver.
 For this example, let's pretend we cannot fit the entire file into 1 TCP packet and it has to be split up into two parts.

 *Note: in reality, when using HTTPS, there is another layer in between HTTP and TCP for security with the TLS protocol.
 However, we omit that in our discussion here for clarity.
-If you want to know more about how TLS impacts things, see the [bonus section at the end of this post](#sec_tls).*
+I did include a [bonus section at the end of this post](#sec_tls) that details a TLS-specific HOL blocking variant and how QUIC prevents it.*

 Now let's see what happens when the browser also requests `style.css` in Figure 2: